 - For information on Lake Michigan Fisheries contact:

 information for the Root River in Racine.
 We will post

-new information to this site every TUESDAY at 4:00
+new information to this site every TUESDAY or WEDNESDAY at 4:00

 pm from September through December and from March through

 May.
 We will also update the number of fish processed at

 the Root River Steelhead Facility to give you the exact

 number of fish passed upstream.
 Depending on water

 conditions and number of fish in the weir, fish are

 usually processed on Mondays and Thursdays.